 Other important factors

-Although the socket is the most important factor to guarantee compatible builds, there are other factors to consider, including motherboard form factor (size), chipset and intended use.
+Although the socket is the most important factor to guarantee compatible builds, there are other factors to consider, including motherboard form factor (size), chipset, and intended use.

 Chipset – this is the brain of the motherboard.
 Chipset makes the CPU and all the other components work together in a seamless way.
 Chipsets provide extra features but can sometimes have limitations, so picking the correct chipset is important, based on what you want the system to do.
-For example, some chipsets have ability to provide on-board video.
-In these situations, video card is not necessary and the video connectors exist on the back of the motherboard, along with all the other ports.
+For example, some chipsets have the ability to provide onboard video.
+In these situations, the video card is not necessary and the video connectors exist on the back of the motherboard, along with all the other ports.
 This feature is great for those who don’t wish to have a video card and want to save some money.
-Onboard video chips can provide decent performance for your basic tasks, and even light gaming.
+Onboard video chips can provide decent performance for your basic tasks and even light gaming.
 However, intensive gaming should be left for dedicated cards only.
 Even if you will be purchasing a dedicated card, sometimes it’s good to have a backup video solution in case the primary video card fails.
 While most chipsets have onboard video, some of them like the X79 Intel or P chipset series by Intel do not provide this feature.
 Other features include overclocking, SSD caching, etc. Some chipsets support the use of multiple graphics cards in an SLI or CrossFire configuration, while others do not.
 If you’re planning on building a custom gaming PC with multiple graphics cards, make sure the chipset and motherboard you select support that many graphics cards.
 Make sure you do proper research when trying to find the chipset that works best for you.